thradams/cake/README.md

 # Build

 ## Windows
 Open the Developer Command Prompt of visual studio.
-Go to the `src` directoy and type
+Go to the *src* directory and type

 ```
 cl build.c && build
 ```

-This will build `cake.exe`.
+This will build *cake.exe*.

 ## Linux
-Got to the `src` directory and type:
+Got to the *src* directory and type:

 ```
 gcc build.c -o build && ./build
 ```

-To run unit tests windows/linux add `-DTEST` for instance:
+To run unit tests windows/linux add *-DTEST* for instance:

 ```
 gcc -DTEST build.c -o build && ./build